 What is fraud prevention?

-Fraud prevention is the implementation of strategies to detect fraudulent activities, especially transactions and banking actions, and prevent these from causing damage to the finances and reputation of a company.
+The prevention of fraud and employee theft can be done through the implementation of strategies to detect fraudulent activities, especially transactions and banking actions, and prevent these from causing damage to the finances and reputation of a company.

 However, if you want to practice fraud prevention that’s proactive and effective, the best way to pre-empt employee fraud is to start with your hiring process.

 For more information and inquiries about employee fraud prevention and preemployment tests, don’t hesitate to contact Aptitude today.